nb-twy/ParkDirectories/README.md

 -x, --expand NAME[/RELPATH]          Expand the referenced directory and relative path without
                                      navigating to it
--e, --export FILE_PATH               Export current list of parked directories to FILE_PATH -i, --import                         Import park directories entries from FILE_PATH
+-e, --export FILE_PATH               Export current list of parked directories to FILE_PATH -i, --import                         Import list of parked directories from FILE_PATH
     [--append | --quiet] FILE_PATH   Use -i --append FILE_PATH to add entries to the existing list Use -i --quiet FILE_PATH to overwrite current entries quietly -v, --version                        Display version